 - Create new databases/manage existing ones

-- Set up various optimizations
+- Set up various optimizations …and so on

 We’ve just scratched the surface here; there’s so much more to learn.
 Do not, however, allow yourself to be intimidated.
 Even while cPanel comes with a slew of features and customizations, you don’t need to know about them all to keep your website running well.
 This manual will provide comprehensive coverage of all topics.

-3) A quick intro to the cPanel interface
+A Quick Intro to the cPanel Interface

 You’ll be able to choose from a variety of options depending on what your host has to offer.
 In our instance, you may choose from the Basic, Dark, Light, and Retro design categories to best suit your needs.